Tropingenie/SimRigs/TruckSim/Documentation.md

 Or I guess I could just buy a [real indicator switch](https://www.aliexpress.com/w/wholesale-turn-indicator-lever.html), like [hydr0wry](https://www.youtube.com/watch?v=jVhm9MZV-tQ) on YouTube does, but while that answers the question of what functions to use it for, it still doesn't solve the mounting problem.

-There is, of course, also the problem that the game doesn't exactly output the turn signal position, so there's no way for *my* hardware to know when to "recenter" the stalk.
-I'll need to look into this more, but both amstudio and GeorgeT93 seem to be using momentary switches and just letting the game shut off the indicators after a turn, but I find my turns are often too shallow for the automatic system to kick in and manually intervene.
-The only other way I can think of is to use a latching switch, and manually recenter it each time to turn the indicator off.

-That said, using a latching switch doesn't mean I *have* to turn off the "automatic indicator off" function in-game, though that would result in the odd behavior where if I want to turn in the same direction twice in a row I need to manually toggle the switch off.
-The other option I can think of is to use a button to turn off the indicators, and go back to the original idea of a momentary switch.
-Really, the decision boils down to "what feels best", so I may have to pick up some parts on Amazon and return what I don't like before I really know what I want.
-Since I've got a spare button, I'll try the momentary switch to start.

 ## The Rig

 While coming up with code and throwing a breadboard in a cardboard box is fun, we'll also need something to mount everything to (preferably with a nice set of castor wheels to make it portable).
 As mentioned, I already have a wheel and pedals, so it all comes down to mounting.
 Extruded aluminum rigs are pretty common thanks to the simracing scene, but to keep costs low I'm aiming to use pine (or another cheap wood) 2x4s held together with a box of screws from the Home Depot near me.